 Ralph Warner, Attorney

 Win your small claims case without a lawyer

 You don’t need a lawyer to win in small claims court—you need to know how to prepare and present your own case.
 Smart preparation for your day in court can make the difference between receiving a check and writing one.

 Everybody’s Guide to Small Claims Court provides the information, tips, and strategies you need to sue someone successfully or put up a winning defense.

 - file and serve papers

-- prepare and present evidence
+- prepare evidence to support your case

 - line up persuasive witnesses

 The 15th edition is completely updated to include the latest procedures for small claims courts in every state.
 Plus, this book includes useful, practical comments by small claims court judges and commissioners who’ve seen it all.